 End-User Notifications overview

-When you use End-User Notifications with Deploy 1.2 or later, you can configure the Self Service application for endpoints.
-With the Self Service application, you can publish software to endpoints so that users can install software on their own without the need for IT to install them.
-For more information, see Customizing the end-user interface and Tanium Deploy User Guide: Using the Self Service application.
+When you use End-User Notifications with Deploy, you can configure the Self Service Client application for Windows endpoints.
+With the Self Service Client application, you can publish software to endpoints so that users can install software on their own without the need for IT to install for them.
+For more information, see Customizing the end-user interface.

 This documentation may provide access to or information about content, products (including hardware and software), and services provided by third parties (“Third Party Items”).
 With respect to such Third Party Items, Tanium Inc. and its affiliates (i) are not responsible for such items, and expressly disclaim all warranties and liability of any kind related to such Third Party Items and (ii) will not be responsible for any loss, costs, or damages incurred due to your access to or use of such Third Party Items unless expressly set forth otherwise in an applicable agreement between you and Tanium.